marissamanley/2016_Voter_Information/README.md

 where the Unordered Map has collisions in the insertion process.

 # Reflection
-## Experience
-The project experience overall was educational and interesting.
-For some group members, this project harbored the introduction to collaborating with other programmers on a single program, as well pushing, pulling and committing code through GitHub repositories, which is an especially relevant skill to have with regard to Computer Science as a profession.
-Furthermore, the project allowed for additional practice of different Data Structures/Algorithms and encouraged a “learning by doing” means of understanding lesser known programming concepts.

 ## Challenges
 The main challenge that was faced, although a minor one, stemmed from project coordination rather than the programming itself.
 Though each member was on time and never